Use the CRM14 eForm to apply for criminal legal aid online.

 You can also submit the following applications electronically:

-Post Submission Evidence eForm – evidence can be submitted via the eForms (LAA Online) Portal.
-This allows you to attach and link evidence to your original application and avoid delays and cost for you and your client associated to submitting documents via the post.
+Evidence can be submitted via the eForms (LAA Online) Portal.
+This allows you to attach and link evidence to your original application.

 Support and guidance

 Our eForms user guides are currently being updated – if you require technical support call our customer service team on 0300 200 2020.

 You should refer to the Criminal Legal Aid Manual for general information about criminal legal aid.